yodertv/Reminders/README.md

 ### Refresh docs and publish.
 - Updated welcome.html for Vercel deployment.
+- Deprecated db creation.
+No longer needed.
+Mongo Atlas allows the app to create a new DB via the api.

 ### Remove last reference to stateful .ul.
 - Working fully on vercel using local auth.